 The more common phrase I’ve heard is you can’t live for the world (satan) Monday through Saturday and you’ll be good to go to Heaven by living right on Sunday.
 As the most well-known phrase states, (You can’t have your cake and eat it too).

-As Christians, we want God’s grace and mercy when we sin but we want God’s judgment on the sins of others, don’t we?
-Is this attitude lining up with what God’s word says?
+As Christians, you want God’s grace and mercy when you sin but you want God’s judgment on the sins of others, don’t you?
+Is this attitude line up with what God’s word says?
 No, it does not!

-So, that being said do you remember all sins God has forgiven you for?
+Do you remember all the sins God has forgiven you for?
 This also includes all sins you thought were secret.
 FYI, all sins may be hidden from man however, nothing is hidden from God.

-This in and of itself should be a reminder for you and I to change our attitudes towards how non-Christians live their lives right?
+You must keep in mind how you lived your life apart from Christ.
+This in and of itself should be a reminder for you to change your attitude toward how non-Christians live their lives right?

-We are forgiven for all sins, past, present, and future because in Christ he has redeemed us and set us free from them.
+You are forgiven for all sins, past, present, and future because Christ has redeemed you and set you free from them.

 Granted our lifestyle compared to another lifestyle may be something we would never consider.
 However, in God’s eyes, ALL SINS are filthy rags in his sight regardless!